mighty-p/t2scan/README.md

 #### Country settings

-Normally, t2scan detects your country from your system settings and uses an appropriate channel list to scan.
+Normally, t2scan detects your country from your system settings and uses an appropriate channel list (and for DVB-T2 also the appropriate PLP-ID) to scan.
 However, there can be some edge cases where this does not work well: For example your system may be configured for a different country than the one you are currently in, or you may want to receive channels from a neighbor country and it does not work with the default settings (NOTE: you can still give the default settings a try...).
 Use the `-Y` parameter to override the country to be used and the `-L` parameter if you want to set the channel list manually.

 #### Use different DVB-T card